huichangs/ROS2_PX4_position_control_example/README.md

 ### Building the Workspace
-The two packages in this workspace are px4_msgs and px4_offboard. px4_offboard is a ROS2 package that contains the code for the offboard control node that we will implement.
-It lives inside the ROS2_PX4_Offboard_Example directory.
+The two packages in this workspace are px4_msgs and position_control.

 Before we build these two packages, we need to source our ROS2 installation.
 Run this code to do that